jenyu7/dwsource/lct-4.md

 A procedure to ensure that a connection has been established between 2 programs.
 Both ends of the connection must verify that they can send and receive data to and from each other

 #### 3 way handshake setup
+This is useful for handling inter-process communications that keep sending data back and forth
 1) Client sends a message to the server
 2) Server sends a response to the client
 3) Client sends a response back to the server
-^ Useful for handling inter process communications with multiple processes that keep sending data back and forth

 #### Basic server/client design pattern:
 * A) Setup: